-is a good used to produce other goods or services.
+A capital good is a good used to produce other goods or services.

-Capital is one of the factors of production, meaning it is used in the production of goods and services.
+Capital is one of the factors of production.
 The other factors of production are entrepreneurial talent, labor, and land.
 Companies use all of the factors of production when providing a good or service.
 Economists separate capital into capital goods and financial (investment) capital.
-A capital good is the machinery, land, or tools used in the production and distribution of a good or service.
+Capital goods include the machinery, land, or tools used to produce and distribute a good or service.
 Manufacturers use capital goods to improve productivity or increase the output per worker.

-The recent improvement in robotics technology has replaced workers, causing many companies to carefully consider whether it is more efficient to invest in capital goods or labor.
-For example, Philips Electronics employs one-tenth the number of workers at a plant in the Netherlands as it does in a similar plant in China.
+The recent improvement in robotics technology has replaced workers, causing many companies to consider whether investing in capital goods or labor is more efficient.
+For example, Philips Electronics employs one-tenth the number of workers at a plant in the Netherlands as in a similar plant in China.
 Robots have displaced humans by being more efficient.
 After all, robots require neither breaks nor overtime pay, resulting in improved productivity.
 Assume a plant has 100 workers who produce 10,000 items per day.
-Management reduces the labor pool to 10 workers while maintaining production at 10,000 items through the use of robotics.
-This is a tenfold increase in productivity because before the capital investment of robots the plant’s productivity was 100 items per worker (10,000 units divided by 100 workers).
-Productivity increased to 1,000 items per worker after the purchase of robots (10,000 items per day divided by 10 workers).
-Productivity gains in the developed countries will offset the benefits of hiring less expensive workers in less developed countries.
+Management reduces the labor pool to 10 workers while using robots to maintain production at 10,000 items.
+This improvement is a tenfold increase in productivity because, before the capital investment of robots, the plant’s productivity was 100 items per worker (10,000 units divided by 100 workers).
+Productivity increased to 1,000 items per worker after purchasing robots (10,000 items per day divided by ten workers).
+Productivity gains in developed countries will offset the benefits of hiring less expensive workers in less developed countries.
 Fewer factories in developed countries will close.
-Read the attached article by Jeff Markoff that was published in The New York Times on August 19, 2012, to learn more about the impact of robots in replacing human workers.
+Read the attached article by Jeff Markoff, published in The New York Times on August 19, 2012, to learn more about the impact of robots in replacing human workers.

 Investing in capital goods is not confined to industries.
 Countries may invest in capital goods to improve productivity.
 They may invest in improving education and infrastructure such as roads, airports, water, and sewer.
 A nation (and company) that invests in capital goods will expand its production possibilities frontier faster than a nation that adopts economic policies focused on producing services and consumer goods.
-Assume Country A has a leadership that elects to hoard money, buy food, and build large monuments honoring themselves.
+Assume Country A has leadership that elects to hoard money, buy food, and build monuments honoring themselves.
 The leaders of Country B choose to invest in education, roads, and dams.
 Which country do you think will grow faster?
 If you said Country B, you are correct.
 The leadership of Country B has chosen to make capital investments.
-Investing in education and infrastructure improve a nation’s productivity, and pushes out its production possibility frontier, as illustrated in graphs 1 and 2 below.
+Investing in education and infrastructure improves a nation’s productivity and pushes out its production possibility frontier, as illustrated in graphs 1 and 2 below.